memahesh/LinkedinProfileScraper/README.md

 ## Files :
-    linkedin_profile.py    : Python code to scrape the linkedin data. data.csv               : Data is stored into this file
+    linkedin_profile.py    : Python code to scrape the linkedin data. data.csv               : Data is stored into this file. chromedriver.exe       : ChromeDriver is a separate executable that WebDriver uses to control Chrome.
+                             (There are drivers available for other browsers too.
+However, I am using ChromeDriver.)
+Visit [here](http://docs.seleniumhq.org/download/) to download drivers for other browsers and know more about Selenium.

 ## How to use :